placidanomaly/HPPrimeSightReduction/README.md

 It can be helpful to know which celestial bodies will be visible and where ahead of an observation session with the sextant so that the bodies to be observed can be selected ahead of time.
 This is done with the **LIST_VISIBLE_BODIES** function of the **Sight Reduction** program.
 You will be prompted to enter the parameters for listing the bodies:

    * **Date**: the date on which the observations will be made in YYYY.MMDD format
-   * **Time**: the approximate UTC time at which the observations will be made in HH°MM'SS" format using the Shift-(a b/c) key
+   * **Time**: the approximate UTC time at which the observations will be made in HH°MM'SS" format
-   * **Latitude**: the assumed latitude from which the observations will be made in either DD°MM'SS" format using the Shift-(a b/c) key or in decimal degrees DD.ddddddd...
+   * **Latitude**: the assumed latitude in degrees from which the observations will be made
-   * **Longitude**: the assumed longitude from which the observations will be made in degrees
+   * **Longitude**: the assumed longitude in degrees from which the observations will be made
-   * **Elevation**: the minimum elevation of the celestial bodies to included in the list in degrees
+   * **Elevation**: the minimum elevation in degrees of the celestial bodies to be included in the list
    * **Azimuth from**: the true heading in degrees of the beginning of a clockwise arc within which the azimuth of bodies must lie in order to be included in the list
    * **Clockwise to**: the true heading in degrees of the end of a clockwise arc within which the azimuth of bodies must lie in order to be included in the list

 ![Parameters for listing bodies](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/listbodies_input.png)

-The output will be shown in the Spreadsheet app and will include, for each celestial body meeting the minimum elevation and azimuth range criteria, the azimuth, elevation, Greenwhich Hour Angle (GHA), declination (dec), and the semi-diameter in seconds of the body (if applicable):
+The output will be shown in the Spreadsheet app and will include, for each celestial body meeting the minimum elevation and azimuth range criteria, the azimuth, elevation, Greenwhich Hour Angle (GHA), declination (dec), and the semi-diameter in arc seconds of the body (if applicable):

 ![List of bodies](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/listbodies_output.png)

 ## Calculating Index Correction from Sun diameter (OPTIONAL)

-The program contains a function to apply the index correction method described by the Starpath School of Nabigation in [this document](https://www.starpath.com/online/celestial/solar_ic.pdf).
+The program contains a function to apply the index correction method described in [this document](https://www.starpath.com/online/celestial/solar_ic.pdf).
 After running this program, the default value for the index correction in the sight reduction forms will be set to the value calculated by this procedure (otherwise the default index correction value will be zero).
 To run the program, highlight the **Sight Reduction** program and hit the **6** key to run the **SOLAR_IC** program.
 The program briefly describes the measurements that need to be taken:

 ![Solar IC intro](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/solaric_intro.png)

-You can then enter the *top* and *Bottom* measurements in minutes in the input form:
+Values for the *Below* and *Above** observations as read on the sextant, in arc minutes, can be entered in the input form.
+Do NOT correct the off scale *Below* reading by subtracting it from 60, the program will do that for you.
+Use the value directly read on the instrument.

 ![Solar IC input](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/solaric_input.png)

-The program will present the calculated index correction result as well as the implied semi-diameter of the sun, which is then compared with the actual semi-diameter of the sun at the current time.
-This allows validating the inputs used before applying the calculated index correction to future sights:
+The program will display the calculated index correction result as well as the implied semi-diameter of the sun, which is then compared with the actual semi-diameter of the sun at the current time.
+This allows validating the inputs used before applying the calculated index correction to future sights.

 ![Solar IC output](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/solaric_output.png)

 After pressing a key, the program prompts whether to accept or reject the calculated index correction.
-If accepted, the value will be applied to all sights that did not have a manually entered index correction.
+If accepted, the value will be applied to all sights that did not have a manually entered index correction and will be used as the default value for new sights.

-## Performing a Sight Reduction
+## Reducing Sights
-All the steps to perform a sight reduction, from capturing sextant observations to plotting lines of position and identifying a fix are done within the **Sight Reduction** program.
-The other programs support ephemeris calculations which were too big to fit within a single program.
-Those programs need to be present for **Sight Reduction** to work, but they do not need to be invoked by the user under normal usage scenarios.
+Performing a sight reduction is a straightforward process:

 1. To run the program, highlight the **Sight Reduction** program and press the **Run** soft key.